Jurph/harmonictook/harmonictook/README.md

 # TODO:

-- Make better use of dict() structures to do lookups

 - Testing
     - Add unit testing
+    - Run CI tests on commit to git
+    - Learn how mocks work so I don't have to instantiate a bunch of BS classes just to run a test

 - Display
     - Create a Display() class [partial]
     - Add ANSI-style colored text (orange, red, green, blue, purple) for rich display